nadia-solution-tracker/full-stack-milestome-project/README.md

 ## UX
 ### Insights of the project
 - Customer can purchase books online.
-- Through this web browser the customers can search for a book by its title or author, or specific keywords.
+- Through this ecommerce site the customers can search a book by title , author, or specific keywords.
-- Sorting feature based on price both ascending and descending is also provided to ease search of a product
+- Sorting feature based on price both ascending and descending is also provided to ease search of a product.
 - Allows users to see specific details about a book like book title, price, author name, description, instock and total views.
 - Books currently instock and total views are also displayed to help users to search efficiently.
   These fields update when user buys a book or views the product details respectively.
-- Using Authentication mechanism a user can login using his account details or new customers can set up an account very quickly
+- Using Authentication mechanism a user can login using his account details or new customers can set up an account very quickly.
-- Users can also edit their profile information after succesfully logging in.
+- Users can also edit profile information after succesfully logging in.
-- Books can be added to the shopping cart and finally purchase using credit card transaction
+- Books can be added to the shopping cart and finally purchase using credit card transaction.
-- Users have to register to persist their shopping cart between sessions
+- Users have to register to persist their shopping cart between sessions.
-- The user can also write reviews about a book by giving ratings on a score of five.
+- The user can also write reviews about a book only after successful login by giving ratings on a score of five.
-- Pagination feature allows users concentrate on a particular amount of content
+- Pagination feature allows users concentrate on a particular amount of content.
 - The books are divided into many categories based on subject like Fiction, Kids, Gospel etc.